-Maintaining control of noxious weeds is important to all Lake Gaston property owners.
+Maintaining control of nuisance weeds is important to all Lake Gaston property owners.
 Weeds can affect the health of humans, habitats, livestock, wildlife and native plants.
-Controlling noxious weeds depends on the surrounding environment and habitats, the weed species, and the available financial resources and assistance from local and governmental agencies.
+Controlling nuisance weeds depends on the surrounding environment and habitats, the weed species, and the available financial resources and assistance from local and governmental agencies.
 The LGWCC serves as an advisory council to survey, monitor and protect the waters of Lake Gaston.

 Hydrilla is a Class 'A' noxious weed found in many lakes in southeastern United States including North Carolina.
 Hydrilla was first identified in Lake Gaston in 1988, although it is suspected that it was present for a few years before it was identified.Learn More